Diagnose and Treat Oral Pathology

 The mouth is necessary for many different functions, such as eating, drinking, speaking, and breathing, and this versatility in use exposes your mouth to higher risks of infection and other problems.
 Additionally, the mouth can show symptoms that reflect conditions developing in the rest of the body.

 Oral pathology refers to any disease or pathological process of the oral and facial region and is a common reason patients seek oral surgery services.
 When dental professionals find irregularities in the lining or shape of your mouth, they may send you to an oral surgeon for a biopsy or second opinion since oral surgeons are experts at identifying and treating diseases of the mouth, jaw, and face.
-At Oral Surgery Specialists of Oklahoma, Dr. Bryan, Dr. Goodson, and Dr. Hayden Fuller have years of experience evaluating and treating infections, diseases, cancers, and other oral conditions.
+Our team of experts have years of evaluating and treating infections, diseases, cancers, and other oral conditions.

 Symptoms of Oral Pathology